chrisPinkston/chrisPinkston/README.md

 ## 🏆 Noteworthy Achievements

+- 🌟  Developed ML model to classify wounds to help Doctors and RN's in the wound healing process.
 - 🏅  Personal Website christopherpinkston.com
-- 🌟  A in Architectures and Operating Systems this semester
+- 🌟  A in Architectures and Operating Systems
 - 🏅  Marathon finisher
 - 🌟  Double major in Computer Science and International Finance